jplorg/jpl/docs/getting-started.md

 func greet(): (
   "Hello!"
 ) |
-# Now, we can call the function by it's name
+# Now, we can call the function by its name
 greet()
 # -> "Hello!"
 ```